peteclark82/node-fluid/README.md

 <a name="contextMethods" />
 ### Context Methods

-The fluid context will wrap all properties of an application context that are functions.
+The fluid context will wrap all function properties of an application context.

 NOTE: It is only possible to wrap functions that implement the following asynchronous signature:-